-- S-Sweep, Search, and Scan (keep your eyes moving at all times to effectively see imminent danger) - I Identify hazards, Identify what's happening (road-way features) (take notice of things that could cause trouble) - P - Predict which hazards could potentially come into conflict with you; predict 2 things 1-worst case scenario and 2-actions - D Decide on a safe action (decide on something to do should the dog run across the road) - E Execute a move to avoid conflict (braking, accelerating, turning, etc.
+Sweep, Search, and Scan (keep your eyes moving at all times to effectively see imminent danger) I - Identify hazards, identify what's happening (road-way features) (take notice of things that could cause trouble)

+P - Predict which hazards could potentially come into conflict with you; predict 2 things 1-worst case scenario and 2-actions

+D - Decide on a safe action (decide on something to do should the dog run across the road)

+E - Execute a move to avoid conflict (braking, accelerating, turning, etc.

 Defensive driving not only ensures road safety.
-It also safes fuel, lowers the cost of insurance premiums, and increase the overall life of the vehicle.
+It also saves fuel, lowers the cost of insurance premiums, and increases the overall life of the vehicle.